UoB-COMSM0110/2024-group-15/README.md

 2. After that, the player clicks and drags the mouse to control the bow's tension and direction, and then releases the mouse to fire.
 The camera will then focus on the arrow until it shot on any bounding shape.

-Additionally, we want to introduce a points collection system to raise the shop system where players can buy some skills.
-How the gravity works was also being discussed.
+Additionally, we want to introduce a points collection system to incorporate a shop system where players can buy some skills.
+How gravity works was also being discussed.
 There are proposals like whether to do a half and half screen where one side has negative gravity or use the escape velocity formula for planets, we chose the latter eventually.

 <h4 id = "10">Obstacles</h4>